 🧩 Foundational — General-purpose functions (translation, speech-to-text, OCR, summarisation).
 Most services need at least one.

 ⚙️ Sector-Specific — Policy and operational logic: identity verification, eligibility checks, payments, registry lookups.
-These are pre-filtered to your region and use case.
+Pre-filtered to your region and use case.
+Regional DPI systems sourced from dpimap.org ↗

-🛡️ Safeguards — Governance blocks (bias check, consent verification, anomaly detection, human review) that can be inserted at any point.
+🛡️ Safeguards — Governance blocks insertable at any workflow point.
 At least one safeguard is recommended for every service.
+Based on the UN DPI Safeguards Framework ↗

 Your DPI Workflow specification